s-victor/TinyPedal/docs/customization.md

 Lap difference (percentage) threshold for tagging opponents as behind.
 Default is `0.9` lap.

+## Wheels
+**This module provides wheel radius and slip ratio data.**

+    last_vehicle_info
+Last saved vehicle identifier.
+This option is not for manual editing.

+    last_wheel_radius_front, last_wheel_radius_rear
+Last saved radius of front and rear wheels.
+This option is not for manual editing.

 # Widgets
 Each widget can be configured by accessing `Config` button from `Widget` tab in main window.